 - 6-7 fresh mint leaves, plus more for garnish

 - ¾ cup club soda or sparkling water

 - pomegranate arils for garnish

 - In a mixing glass, muddle mint leaves a few times with the pomegranate juice using a muddler or the back of a wood spoon.
 This helps to release the mint flavor.
+Add ice and stir.
 Add the club soda or sparkling water.

 - Divide the pomegranate mixture among 3-4 glasses and fill with ice cubes.
-Top with ginger beer till full.
+Top with ginger beer till full and stir one more time.
 Garnish with fresh mint and pomegranate arils.

 - Use a non-alcoholic ginger beer like Regatta or Fever Tree.